Last Updated on: 27th September 2023, 08:49 am

 The box needs an entrance of around 3 inches, so it’s large enough for a lovebird but not so big that other animals could easily access it (if they were living in the wild).

-This nesting box should be filled with lining material.
-Shredded paper will be okay, or use aspen shavings.
-The hen may start plucking her feathers if you don’t provide enough lining.
+This nesting box should contain lining material, like shredded paper or Aspen shavings.
+The hen may remove some of her feathers to insulate the best if you don’t provide lining.

 Following a successful courtship, the male lovebird clicks his beak and approaches the hen from behind.
 The male will place one foot on the hen’s wings to hold her in place and mount.